FAQs

 9. When do I need to arrive for an RBS course?

 RBS sessions in Charlottesville begin on Sundays at 5 p.m. with student registration.
 Students will have their photos taken for the RBS bulletin board, and will receive the Student’s Vade Mecum and their name badge.
 This is followed by an opening reception and the Director’s Welcome at 6 p.m.
-If travel delays prevent your attendance, you must register in the Rotunda Multipurpose Room (follow the signs) at 8 a.m.
+If travel delays prevent your attendance, you must register on the second floor of Edgar Shannon Library (formerly Alderman Library) at 8 a.m.
 Monday.
 On the first day, RBS will announce classroom assignments and a member of the RBS staff will lead students to their classes.
 N.B.: Courses outside Charlottesville may have slightly different start times; consult the Information Guide for details.

 10. What should I wear?